zachglick/neural-network-potential-workshop/meeting_1/README.md

 This repository contains three files:

 * `QM9.csv` A compressed representation of [QM9](https://figshare.com/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904),
-a popular dataset of 133,885 stable organic molecules with up to nine heavy atoms (CONF).
+a popular dataset of 133,885 stable organic molecules with up to nine heavy (non-hydrogen) atoms, [C, O, N, F].
 QM9 is often used to benchmark ML potentials.
-  - The file contains 133,885 lines (one per molecule) and seven columns
+  - The file contains 133,885+1 lines (one per molecule plus a header) and seven columns
   - The first column is the molecule id
   - The next five columns are the element counts of the five elements present in QM9 (HCONF)
   - The seventh and final column is the optimized ground state energy of the molecule calculated at the B3LYP/6-31G(2df,p) level of theory